Morocco–Peru relations

 Morocco–Peru relations refers to the current and historical relations between the Republic of Peru and the Kingdom of Morocco.
-Both countries are members of the Non-Aligned Movement, the World Trade Organitation and the United Nations.
+Both countries are members of the Non-Aligned Movement, the World Trade Organization and the United Nations.

 Although generally amicable, relations between both countries have been affected by the Western Sahara conflict, specifically the establishment of relations between Peru and the Sahrawi Arab Democratic Republic.

 History

 Relations were officially established on June 27, 1964, during the governments of Peruvian president Fernando Belaúnde and Hassan II of Morocco.
 The embassy, concurrently accredited to Algeria and Tunisia, was inaugurated by diplomat Adhemar Montagne Sánchez.

 The 2004 visit of Mohammed VI to Peru, the first Arab, Muslim and African Head of State in the South American country, led to the strengthening of Peruvian-Moroccan relations.

 In 1999, and from 2012 to the present day, Peru has sent troops to the United Nations Mission for the Referendum in Western Sahara.

 In 2014, the Peruvian president Ollanta Humala, through a representative in Rabat, gave a speech on the relations both countries in front of the then prime minister Abdelilah Benkirane.
 The Moroccan government created a public space in Rabat called Peru Plaza.

 In 2019, the then President of the Congress of Peru, Daniel Salaverry, stated that "Peru has maintained diplomatic relations with Morocco for more than fifty years.
 Time during which these ties have been strengthened through delegations that have visited both countries" in front of the Moroccan ambassador Youssef Balla.

 On May 10, 2023, the embassy of Morocco in Lima held the first edition of the Lima Caftan Fashion Show, a charity event dedicated to improving the services of the National Institute of Child Health (NICH) in Breña.